Option #1: PCR Swab Test

 Does your facility provide testing for companies and employees?

 Yes, our facility can arrange testing for your company and all of your employers at our facility or at your workplace.
 Please contact us for more information.
+Group discounts are available.

 Do you take insurance?